Dantali0n/OpenCSD/README.md

 - Use of IOCTL
 - Use of IO_URING

+### Fuse LFS design limitations and potential improvements

+- data_position struct and its validity and comparisons being controlled by their size property is clunky and counterintuitive.
+- random zone can only be rewritten once it is completely full.

 # ZCSD

 ZCSD is a full stack prototype to execute eBPF programs as if they are